 These consolidated financial statements have been prepared on a going concern basis in accordance with IFRS.
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-There is substantial doubt about the appropriateness of the use of the going concern assumption because the Company had experienced operating losses from incorporation to May 31, 2011 and has accumulated a deficit of \$123,303,052 as at May 31, 2012.
-Management has forecast that it has sufficient working capital through the end of fiscal 2013, however contractual commitments and debt service obligations exceed the company's net cash flows and working capital beginning in early fiscal 2014.
-The Company's future operations are dependent upon its ability to grow sales of AGGRASTAT, and/or secure additional capital, which may not be available under favourable terms or at all.
+There is substantial doubt about the appropriateness of the use of the going concern assumption because the Company has experienced operating losses from incorporation and has accumulated a deficit of \$125,877,356 as at May 31, 2013 and a working capital deficiency of \$2,065,539.
+Management has forecast that contractual commitments and debt service obligations will exceed the Company's net cash flows and working capital during fiscal 2014.
+The Company's future operations are dependent upon its ability to grow sales of AGGRASTAT®, to develop and/or acquire new products, and/or secure additional capital, which may not be available under favourable terms or at all, and/or renegotiate the terms of its contractual commitments and long-term debt.
 If the Company is unable to grow sales or raise additional capital, management will consider other strategies including further cost curtailments, delays of research and development activities, asset divestures and/or monetization of certain intangibles.
+Effective August 1, 2013, the Company renegotiated its long-term debt and received an additional two year deferral of principal repayments.
+Under the renegotiated terms, the loan continues to be interest only with principal repayments now beginning on August 1, 2015 and the loan matures on July 1, 2018.

-Notes to the Consolidated Financial Statements (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (expressed in Canadian dollars) Years ended May 31, 2013, 2012 and 2011